Intelcom: Criticism

 Beginning in late 2017, the company faced criticism in Canada for its delivery practices.
 The company, subcontracted by Amazon.ca to deliver Amazon Prime packages, was featured in a November 2017 segment on Radio Canada's consumer program, La Facture, which highlighted delivery issues.
 The following month, Radio Canada wrote about Christmas gift thieves and featured Intelcom Express delivery problems in condominiums.

 In June 2022, customers in Yellowknife and Whitehorse experienced theft, wrong packages, and delays.
 In response, Intelcom stated confidence in the quality of their services, citing internal performance indicators that showed they were meeting delivery requirements in Yellowknife.

 Diane Crocker, writing for Halifax-based PNI Atlantic News, noted widespread issues with Amazon deliveries since Intelcom began handling them in the area.
 Similarly, a January 2023 CBC News report detailed delays and delivery errors in Kenora.
 Intelcom attributed these issues to labor shortages that "complicated the partner responsible for the Kenora area to operate at full capacity."

 In 2023, Steven Laperrière, general manager of disability rights advocacy group Regroupement des activistes pour l'inclusion au Québec (RAPLIQ), accused Intelcom of discriminatory practices due to their inability to accommodate special requests from customers with disabilities, stating it was grounds for discrimination under the Quebec Human Rights Commission.
 Intelcom responded that they planned to update its system to better share personalized instruction with delivery drivers.

 Unsafe work conditions

 In 2020, delivery drivers in Ontario filed a complaint against Amazon, its subcontractor Intelcom Express, and the company that hires drivers for Intelcom Express, Seven Seas Services Inc., due to unsafe work conditions.
 Similar concerns arose in Sudbury, Ontario, where blocked street access caused disruptions.
 Intelcom stated that it had cross-validated their actions with the Greater Sudbury bylaw department to ensure compliance with zoning regulations.

-In November 2024, delivery drivers in Okanagan went on strike over unsafe working conditions.
+In November 2024, delivery drivers in the Okanagan went on strike over unsafe working conditions.
 Intelcom reached a resolution after "collaborative discussions with the independent contractors who hire the drivers".